bertreb/pimatic-assistant/README.md

 - Select 'Have something already set up?'
 - Search and select 'NORA' and login again with the Google/Github account you used when logging in to the NORA homepage.

 Done!
-Nora and Google Home are linked and you can install the plugin, add an Assistant device.
+Nora and Google Home are linked and you can install the plugin and add an Assistant device.
 Pimatic devices are not exposed automatically to Nora and Google Assistant.
-You have to add them individually in the device config.
+You have to add or remove them individually in the device config.

 Installation